bluebird89/docs/method/work.md

 ## 参考

-* remote-job
-  - [awesome-remote-job](https://github.com/lukasz-madon/awesome-remote-job):A curated list of awesome remote jobs and resources
+* [awesome-remote-job](https://github.com/lukasz-madon/awesome-remote-job):A curated list of awesome remote jobs and resources